 Michele is a graduate of Chamberlayne School of Art and Design at Mt.
 Ida College and has her Bachelor’s degree of Science.
 Before this, she attended Springfield College for a year where she minored in dance.
 There, she choreographed and performed in their spring and winter repertory shows and studied with many dance professionals.
 Throughout her school years, Michele competed in yearly dance and cheerleading competitions.
 She went on to coach and choreograph for many local youth teams in both dance and cheer.
 During this time, her love for musical theater found her choreographing local variety shows as well.
 She worked as lead choreographer for the Quincy Dinner Theatre’s annual Christmas Production two years in a row.
 She has also trained with many well-known dance choreographers such as Mia Michaels, Kelly Peters, Debbie Allen, Russell Chambers and Ann Reinking!

 Kristy Anne DuBois grew up in southern New Jersey, where she started studying ballet and other forms of dance at an early age.
 Upon high school graduation, Kristy entered the Ailey School Fordham University joint BFA program, expanding her studies to include Horton, Graham, and other modern techniques.
 Ms. DuBois danced in the corps de ballet for the Richmond Ballet from 200 to 200 with repertory including a Wilis in “Giselle” and corps de ballet in Balanchine’s “Valse Fantasie”.
 Kristy then danced with Island Moving Company, based in Newport, R.I., for five years where she has originated roles in works by Colin Conner, Scott Putman, and Michael Bolger, as well as the role of “Lucy” in Island Moving Company’s critically-acclaimed Dracula.
 Kristy has been a guest artist with the Spindle City Ballet and Connecticut Concert Ballet dancing as the Sugar Plum Fairy in “The Nutcracker” and various other Principal roles.
 In June 2011, she was named a finalist in the Sibiu International Ballet and Contemporary Dance Competition in Sibiu, Romania for her performances of the grand pas de deux from both Don Quixote and Sleeping Beauty as well as an original contemporary ballet pas de deux by Kelly Ann Sloan.
 Ms. DuBois joined Jose Mateo Ballet Theatre located in Cambridge, MA in the Fall of 2011.
 Ms. DuBois quickly rose through the company ranks and performed soloist and principal roles in many of Mr. Mateo’s original ballets.
 Since September of 2015 Kristy Anne has been dancing in Rhode Island with Festival Ballet Providence and a frequent guest artist with Providence Ballet Theatre.
+She is American Red Cross First Aid/CPR/AED Certified.
 Ms. DuBois spends many nights a week teaching ballet and pointe to the students of Live, Love, Dance Studio.
 Her focus as a teacher is to provide students with a safe, healthy, and positive environment to learn proper ballet technique.
 She believes that dance is an amazing tool to teach children discipline, grow self esteem, learn the joy of dancing, and provide a safe outlet for emotions.

 David DuBois began his formal dance training in high school at the Pinellas County Center for the Arts (PCCA) in St. Petersburg Florida.
 During that time Mr. DuBois competed in the Youth America Grand Prix in Boca Raton, Florida and was awarded 1st place in modern dance.
 Upon graduation, Mr. DuBois attended the Boston Conservatory where he studied with Luis Fuentes, Laszlo Berdo, Sean Curran and Daniel Pelzig.
 Mr. DuBois began his professional career in 2003 with Jose Mateo’s Ballet Theater in Cambridge, Massachusetts.
 There he had the opportunity to dance many roles including Cavalier in Mr. Mateo’s “Nutcracker” and many principal roles in Mr. Mateo’s original works.
 Mr. DuBois joined the Island Moving Company in Newport, Rhode Island in the Spring of 2007 where he had the opportunity to work with many choreographers including Colin Conner, Scott Putman, Colleen Cavanaugh, Kelly Ann Sloan, and Monica Bill Barnes.
 Mr. DuBois originated the title role in Miki Ohlsen’s critically- acclaimed “Dracula”.
 Mr. DuBois has worked as a principal guest artist at Providence Ballet Theatre, Connecticut Concert Ballet, Spindle City Ballet, and the Patrick Notaro Dance Project.
 Mr. DuBois also participated in the 2010 and 2011 Sibiu International Ballet and Contemporary Dance Competition as a non-competing partner with his wife Kristy Anne DuBois.
 Mr. DuBois joined American Repertory Ballet for its 2011-2012 season.
 While with American Repertory Ballet, David most notably danced the title role of “Romeo” in Artistic Director Douglas Martin’s realization of the ballet Romeo & Juliet.
 David re-joined Jose Mateo’s Ballet Theatre in the Fall of 2012 where he enjoyed dancing many Principle roles along side his Wife.
 Mr. DuBois has been dancing in Rhode Island with Festival Ballet Providence since 2015 and has danced in a vast range of classical and contemporary works including Von Rothbart in Mihailo Djuric’s “Swan Lake” and Balanchine’s “Allegro Brilliante”.
+He also holds the following Personal Training Certifications: NASM Certified Personal Trainer, Corrective Exercise Specialist and Youth Exercise Specialist.
 David DuBois has been teaching both ballet and modern for as long as he has been dancing professionally.
 He finds great fulfillment in passing along his joy and knowledge of dancing to his students.

 Laurie has been dancing since the age of five.
 She began her dance career at Stephanie Dineen Dance Studio (now, Live Love Dance Studio) in Carver, MA.